hyperledger-archives/iroha/docs/source/api/queries.rst

 Purpose
 -------

-..
-TODO, igor-egorov, 2018-07-03, IR-1356, add a link to MST description here

-GetPendingTransactions is used for retrieving a list of pending (not fully signed) multisignature transactions or batches of transactions issued by account of query creator.
+GetPendingTransactions is used for retrieving a list of pending (not fully signed) `multisignature transactions <../core_concepts/glossary.html#multisignature-transactions>`_ or `batches of transactions <../core_concepts/glossary.html#batch-of-transactions>`__ issued by account of query creator.

 Request Schema
 --------------